On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds: Introduction

-Equality holds if and only if $K$ is a regular crosspolytope. \end{theorem}
+Equality holds if and only if $K$ is a regular crosspolytope. \end{proposition}

 Behrend observed that the directions of the line segments attaining the diameter of a planar convex body in isodiametric position correspond to a well-distributed point configuration on the unit circle.
 In \cref{sect_distribution_lemma}, we show how his ideas can be extended to arbitrary dimension and use this information to significantly improve the asymptotic bound~\eqref{eqn_Makai_estimate} as follows.
+The notation $f(n) \sim g(n)$ means that $\lim_{n \to \infty} f(n) / g(n) = 1$.

 \begin{theorem} Let $K\in\K^n$ be in Behrend position.
 Then

 \end{theorem}